-Your vehicle is equipped with the ParkView Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the gear selector is put into REVERSE.
+The ParkView Rear Back Up Camera allows you to see an on-screen image of the rear surroundings of your vehicle whenever the gear selector is put into REVERSE (R).
 The image will be displayed in the touchscreen display along with a caution note to "check entire surroundings" across the top of the screen.
 After five seconds this note will disappear.
 The ParkView camera is located on the rear of the vehicle in the center of the spare tire.